Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 });
 ```

-Alternately, starting with SDK version 1.4.0, you can call [getUrlVariables](./identity-api-reference#geturlvariables-java) and build your own URL:
+Alternately, starting with SDK version 1.4.0 (Identity version 1.1.0), you can call [getUrlVariables](./identity-api-reference#geturlvariables-java) and build your own URL:

 ```java
 Identity.getUrlVariables(new AdobeCallback<String>() {